Theoretical modeling of approximate universality of tidally deformed neutron stars: Discussion and extensions

 The approximate universality of tidally deformed NSs is reminiscent of a hidden symmetry underlying the vanishing TLNs of black holes~\cite{Hui:2021vcv,Katagiri:2022vyz,Charalambous:2022rre} in the sense that Schwarzschild black holes have identical~(zero) TLNs at any multipole orders in both the even-parity and odd-parity sectors.
 Since the exterior region of a nonspinning NS is uniquely described by the Schwarzschild spacetime, one could interpret that the compact stellar interior region weakly breaks the symmetry, leading to nonzero TLNs, whose values increase as the stellar compactness decreases.
 Although there is no stationary continuous sequence from a NS to a black hole within a perfect-fluid approximation due to the Buchdahl limit~\cite{Buchdahl:1959zz}, the approximate universal Love relations could be understood in this context.
 We leave further consideration for future study.

-\acknowledgments T.K. and G.R.M. acknowledge support from the Villum Investigator program supported by the VILLUM Foundation (grant no. VIL37766) and the DNRF Chair program (grant no. DNRF162) by the Danish National Research Foundation.
+\acknowledgments We are indebted to Zexin Hu and Lijing Shao for their valuable comments and insights.
+T.K. and G.R.M. acknowledge support from the Villum Investigator program supported by the VILLUM Foundation (grant no. VIL37766) and the DNRF Chair program (grant no. DNRF162) by the Danish National Research Foundation.
 This work has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101131233.
 The Center of Gravity is a Center of Excellence funded by the Danish National Research Foundation under grant No. 184.
 K.Y. acknowledges support from NSF Grant No. PHY-2309066, No. PHYS-2339969, and the Owens Family Foundation.